Company Policies

 INTELLECTUAL AND INDUSTRIAL PROPERTY

-The COMPUTER APPLICATIONS and all their contents, as well as their technical documentation and user manuals are the property of CTAIMA and are protected by intellectual property legislation.
-The CLIENT must therefore treat the COMPUTER APPLICATIONS in the same way that they would with any other material with intellectual property rights and they cannot copy the COMPUTER APPLICATIONS.
+The SOFTWARE APPLICATIONS and all their contents, as well as their technical documentation and user manuals, are the property of CTAIMA and are protected under intellectual property law.
+The CLIENT shall, therefore, treat the SOFTWARE APPLICATIONS in the same manner as any other third-party material protected by intellectual property rights and shall not copy the SOFTWARE APPLICATIONS.

-The present contract does not imply, implicitly or explicitly, the transfer of the industrial and intellectual property rights to the COMPUTER APPLICATIONS, the hardware or ancillary computer programs.
+This Agreement does not imply, either expressly or implicitly, the transfer of industrial or intellectual property rights of the SOFTWARE APPLICATIONS, the hardware, or any ancillary software programs.

-Any reproduction, transmission, adaptation, translation, modification, public communication or any other exploitation of all or any part of the contents of the COMPUTER APPLICATIONS carried out in any manner or by any means, be it electronic, mechanical or of another nature, are strictly prohibited without the prior written authorisation of CTAIMA.
-Any violation of these rights can result in the corresponding civil or criminal judicial or extrajudicial proceedings.
+Any reproduction, transmission, adaptation, translation, modification, public communication, or any other exploitation of all or part of the content of the SOFTWARE APPLICATIONS, in any form or by any means, whether electronic, mechanical, or otherwise, is strictly prohibited without prior written authorization from CTAIMA.
+Any infringement of these rights may result in civil or criminal legal or extrajudicial proceedings as applicable.

-The CLIENT authorises CTAIMA to use its brands, trade names and other logos for the purposes of identifying the CLIENT as a client of CTAIMA.
+The CLIENT authorizes CTAIMA to use its trademarks, trade names, and other logos for the sole purpose of identifying the CLIENT as a customer of CTAIMA.

 DATA PROTECTION

-The CLIENT, contractors, hiring companies, AUTHORISED THIRD PARTIES and other users affiliated with the CLIENT’s company undertake to vouch for and guarantee the truthfulness, accuracy, validity and authenticity of the personal data provided, to keep them properly updated and to delete the personal data whose purpose no longer exists that are housed in the COMPUTER APPLICATIONS.
-Likewise, it is their responsibility to inform their workers about the transfer of those data that may be necessary for the SERVICES and where they can exercise their rights to the access, rectification, deletion, opposition, limitation and portability of said data.
-In any event, they may address CTAIMA at C/ Salvador Espriu 18, 43007 Tarragona, or at delegado-datos@ctaima.com, in order for it to intercede in the request with the corresponding data controller.
+The CLIENT, contractors, owner companies, AUTHORIZED THIRD PARTIES, and other users affiliated with the CLIENT company undertake to ensure the accuracy, validity, authenticity, and timeliness of the personal data provided, to keep it properly updated, and to delete personal data whose purpose has been fulfilled and that is stored in the SOFTWARE APPLICATIONS.
+They are also responsible for informing their employees about the processing of any data necessary for the SERVICES and about how to exercise their rights of access, rectification, deletion, objection, restriction, and portability.
+In all cases, they may contact CTAIMA at c/ Salvador Espriu 18, 43007 Tarragona, Spain, or at delegado-datos@ctaima.com

-The personal data included in the contract and those other exchanged between the PARTIES to enable the provision of the SERVICES shall be processed by the other PARTY for the purpose of allowing the performance, fulfilment and control over the contracted SERVICE provision relationship, with the basis for the processing being the fulfilment of the contractual relationship, retaining the data for the entire time that said relationship exists and even afterwards, until any responsibilities derived from it have prescribed.
-The parties may exercise their rights to access, rectification, suppression, opposition, limitation and portability by addressing the parties indicated in their respective contact information or at delegado-datos@ctaima.com.
+Personal data included in the contract and any other data exchanged between the PARTIES to enable the provision of the SERVICES shall be processed by the other PARTY solely for the purpose of facilitating, performing, and controlling the agreed SERVICES relationship, with the legal basis for processing being the fulfillment of the contractual relationship.
+Data shall be retained for the entire duration of the relationship and thereafter until any potential liabilities arising from it have expired.
+The parties may contact their respective points of contact or delegado-datos@ctaima.com

 CONFIDENTIALITY